piku235/JungiThemeBundle/Resources/doc/themes-and-templates.md

 Themes and templates
 ====================

-This chapter thoroughly explains how template files from themes are selected and where themes are located, so read this chapter carefully.
+This chapter thoroughly explains how template files from themes are selected and where themes are located.
+The concluded here information will be very helpful while reading next chapters in the documentation.

 Themes locations
 ----------------

-You have two possible theme locations for choose: bundle or project root.
+You have two possible theme locations for choose: **bundle** or **project root**.

 ### Bundle